 Boil a medium pot of water.
 Peel the sweet potatoes and chop them into chunks, then pop them in the water and let them boil until tender, about 7 minutes, while you make the paste.

 Peel the ginger and garlic and mince them using a fine grater.
 Roughly chop the chili and shallot.
 Add them, along with all of the other paste ingredients to your blender and blend on high until smooth, scraping down the sides of the blender as needed.

 Dice the onion and chop the chicken into chunks.

 Place a large pot on medium heat.
 Open the can of coconut milk and scoop all of the thick coconut cream from the top, then add it to the pot (leave the liquid in the can to be added later).
 Heat the cream and then add in the curry paste and stir until you have a creamy yellow sauce.

-Add in the chicken and onions, tossing them well so that they’re evenly coated.
+Add in the chicken (or aubergine) and onions, tossing them well so that they’re evenly coated.
 Leave the heat on medium and cook for a few minutes, stirring regularly, until the chicken is cooked through and the onions have started to soften.

 Add in the boiled sweet potatoes and toss them to coat them in the sauce.
 Pour in the rest of the can of coconut milk and stock and stir.
 Let it cook until the curry is hot, then serve.
 If you’re using aubergine instead of chicken, simmer until the aubergine is nice and tender.
 Serve with a sprinkling of fresh coriander.